justindbk/seeclickfixr/cran-comments.md

 ## Test environments
-* local OS X install, R 3.2.1
+* local OS X install, R 3.2.4
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE:
-This is the first submission of this package.

 ## Downstream dependencies